Blow-up collocation solutions of nonlinear homogeneous Volterra integral equations: Existence and uniqueness of nontrivial collocation solutions

 So, applying Lemma \ref{lema1}-\textit{(ii)} (see below), there exists $\beta _A>0$ such that $G\left( \alpha +\beta y\right) $ has nonzero (strictly positive) fixed points for all $0\leq \alpha \leq A$ and for all $0<\beta \leq \beta _A$.
 On one hand, taking into account Remark \ref{notahnbn}, we choose a small enough $0<H_n\leq 1$ such that $0<h_nB_n\leq \beta _A$ for all $0<h_n\leq H_n$; on the other hand, choosing one of those $h_n$, we have $0\leq F\left( t_{n,1}\right) \leq A$.
 Hence, we obtain the existence of $Z_{n,1}$ as the strictly positive fixed point of $G\left( F\left( t_{n,1}\right) +h_nB_ny\right) $.

 \end{itemize}

 ($\Rightarrow $) For proving the other condition, we use Lemma \ref{lema1}-\textit{(i)}, taking into account Remark \ref{notahnbn}. \end{proof}

-\begin{remark} A similar result was proved in \cite{BB11} with the additional hypothesis ``$K\left( t,s\right) \leq K\left( t',s\right) $ for all $0\leq s\leq t<t'$'' (or ``$k$ is increasing'' for the particular case of convolution kernels $K(t,s)=k(t-s)$).
-We have shown that this hypothesis is not needed and the difference between the proofs is the choice of $A$. \end{remark}
+A similar result was proved in \cite{BB11} with the additional hypothesis ``$K\left( t,s\right) \leq K\left( t',s\right) $ for all $0\leq s\leq t<t'$'' (or ``$k$ is increasing'' for the particular case of convolution kernels $K(t,s)=k(t-s)$).
+We have shown that this hypothesis is not needed and the difference between the proofs is the choice of $A$.

 Taking into account Remark \ref{notahnbn}, we can adapt the results given in \cite{BB11} about sufficient conditions on existence for fine meshes and unconditional existence to our new \textit{general conditions}.
 This will help us to identify collocation problems without blow-up (see Proposition \ref{prop10} below).
-But first we need to recall the following definition.